 - Choose a style that is easy to put on and simple to adjust.

 - Make sure your dog can walk in the PFD.
-If any part of the life jacket impedes your dog’s ability to move her front legs, she won’t be able to swim in it, either.
+If any part of the life jacket impedes your dog’s ability to move his or her front legs, he or she won’t be able to swim in it, either.

 - Look for a PFD with straps positioned above the shoulder blades so you can pull your dog to safety if necessary.

 - Choose a color that is easy to spot, especially if your lifestyle includes spending time on large bodies of water like oceans, lakes, or rivers.

 If possible, take your dog into the store to be accurately fit.
 Most pet and marine stores encourage this.
 Some even have pools so you can test how the PFD functions on your pet.

 Most states require boaters to wear life jackets; however, those laws don’t include our canine friends.
 They are completely dependent upon us to protect them.
 Since most are treasured members of the family, outfitting them with their own personal flotation device is an inexpensive way to keep everyone safe on the water.

 - 7 best dog foods under $50 to feed your Beagle